chromaui/chromatic-docs/travisci.md

 # Other required configuration

-#👇Runs Chromatic in parallel for each monorepo subproject
+# 👇 Runs Chromatic in parallel for each monorepo subproject
 jobs:
   include:
     # Other jobs